Skip to content

 What is a Company?

 Firstly, it is important to understand what a company is and how it is formed.
-A company is distinct from a legal person.
-Companies must be incorporated at the Companies House, where it is given a unique company registration number
+In the UK, companies must be incorporated at Companies House, where they are given a unique company registration number

-Many people refer to the company’s articles of association as the company’s constitution and vice versa.
+Many people refer to a company’s articles of association as its constitution, and vice versa.
 Indeed, for some companies, there is practically no distinction between the two.
-This is insofar that the articles contain the rules governing the relationship between the shareholders, the company, and its directors.
-Ultimately, these details are the most significant element of a company constitution.
+This is insofar as the articles contain the rules governing the relationship between the shareholders, the company, and its directors.
+Ultimately, these details are the most significant element of a company’s constitution.

-However, there are other elements of a constitution, which may also be important features.
+However, there are other elements of a constitution, which may also be essential features.
 The following section examines possible features of a company’s constitution before exploring how each part may influence the company.

 Continue reading this article below the form

-Generally speaking, the constitution can be thought of as both proving the company’s existence, the makeup of its share capital, and the rules governing the administration and management of the company.
+Generally speaking, the constitution can be thought of as providing the company’s existence, the makeup of its share capital, and the rules governing the administration and management of the company.

-The law also considers a company’s constitution to represent a unique kind of contract between both:
+The law also considers a company’s constitution to represent a unique kind of contract between both parties:

 • the shareholders of the company and the company itself; and